hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 - forgeL1L2BatchTimeout
   - Number of ethereum blocks after the last L1-L2-batch after which only an L1-L2-batch can be forged
 - feeAddToken
-  - Fee in HEZ tokens that must be payed to the governance to add a new token into the rollup
+  - Fee in HEZ tokens that must be paid to the governance to add a new token into the rollup
 - tokenExchange
   - Update the tokenUSD value for the instant Withdraw purposes
 - withdrawalDelay